plone/documentation/docs/classic-ui/portlets.md

    This will open the "Manage portlets" screen.

 3. In the "Add portlets" menu, select the portlet that you want to add and click the "Add" button.
-  This will add the portlet to the list of "Portlets assigned here" on the screen.
+  This will open an edit form, now fill in the form.

 4. Click the "Save" button to save your changes and add the portlet to the web page.
+   This adds the portlet to the list of "Portlets assigned here" on the screen.
-Note that you must have the appropriate permissions in order to add portlets to a web page.
+   Note that you must have the appropriate permissions to add portlets to a web page.
    If you do not see the "Manage portlets" link, you may need to contact the site administrator to request access.

 5. Use the "Up" and "Down" arrows in the "Assigned portlets" section to change the order in which the portlets will be displayed on the web page.
+   The "Hide" button will deactivate the portlet.
+   The "X" button deletes the portlet.

 ## Writing a custom Portlet

-To create a portlet, you will need to write a Python class that defines the portlet and its behavior.
+To create a portlet, you will need to write Python classes that define the portlet and its behavior.
 This class should subclass the Portlet class from the `plone.portlets` package.

 Here is an example of a very simple portlet class ``my_portlet.py``: